Jonathan Doney FISTD

 Brian Palmer FISTD

 Brian is an internationally recognised typographer, designer and digital communication specialist.
-He lives in Cape Town, South Africa and first introduced the ISTD to Africa almost 20 years ago having completed the student assessments in the UK.
-Brian is passionate about the tangible benefits that good typographic education offers graphic design students all across the world.
+He lives in Cape Town, South Africa and first introduced the ISTD to Africa almost 20 years ago, having previously completed the student assessment himself in the UK.
+Brian is passionate about the tangible benefits that good typographic education offers graphic design students across the world.